Mentors

 “I think you should go home.”

 After another quiet moment, Jay spoke.
-“I should go see Franklin, soon.”
+“I should go see Franklin.
+Soon.”

 Another long quiet moment passed between the two.

-“I remember you saying you wanted to write a book.”
+“You told me once you wanted to write a book.”
 Louie said.

-“I did.
-I think I once saw myself as a writer…yes, but that could have just been one of my hallucinations.”
+Jay looked up at the ceiling and closed his eyes.
+“I did… I do…I think I once saw myself as a writer…yes, but that could have been just one of my many hallucinations.”

 “I think when you write your story, don’t put yourself in it.”